 It’s important to know this is the equivalent of 1.1 milligrams when assessing iodine supplements, or thyroid health formulas.
 For example, you will see some iodine supplements advertised that contain 12.5 milligrams per tablet which is an extremely high dose.

-Research Reveals Selenium Can Assist in Reducing Raised Thyroid Antibodies
+FOUR: Selenium Can Help Reduce Raised Thyroid Antibodies

 Selenium supplement has been shown in clinical trials to reduce thyroid antibodies by up to 50%.